 There are three ways to access the CSD System:

-- Local installation (Windows or Linux, takes up a lot of disk)
+- Local installation (Windows or Linux, takes up a lot of disk space)

-- Using CSD System on Puhti (via X11-tunneling
+- Using the CSD System via the Puhti web interface

-- WebCSD (limited functionality), point your browser in CCDC webserver
+- WebCSD (limited functionality), point your browser to CCDC webserver

 Using CSD as a local installation